When I work with seniors transforming their home for extended seniors living, we follow a 6-step process. My Aging Well in Place program includes:

 Renovating properly for aging well at home is not cheap, but it’s typically much less costly than even a few years of institutional care.
 Renovation for seniors living just like a combination lock.
 You need to have all the elements just right for the lock to open.
 Similarly, you need to have a number of features in place in your home before true extended seniors living can happen.

-It can cost $10k to $50k for a full senior-living renovation, but saving money is one of the things I help people do –saving money on the actual work.
+It can cost $10k to $50k for meaningful senior-living renovations in a home, but saving money is one of the things I help people do –saving money on the actual work.
 I do this by selecting products that avoid waste and false starts and construction approaches that actually do the job.
 Also, for most people, the ability to stay out of the nursing home offers huge savings.